Braunfels

 Braunfels ([ˈbʁaʊnfɛls]) is a town in the Lahn-Dill-Kreis in Hesse, Germany.
 It is located on the German Timber-Frame Road.

 Geography

 Location

 The climatic spa of Braunfels lies at a height of some 100 m above the Lahn valley.
 It is 9 km southwest of Wetzlar, and 28 km northeast of Limburg an der Lahn.

-Neighbouring communities

 Braunfels borders in the northwest on the town of Leun, in the north on the town of Solms, in the east on the community of Schöffengrund, in the southeast on the community of Waldsolms (all in the Lahn-Dill-Kreis), in the south on the community of Weilmünster, and in the west on the town of Weilburg and the community of Löhnberg (all three in Limburg-Weilburg).